Hibiki33/cancer-prediction/README.md

 ### Normalization

 There are some unresolved severe problems in code, but I have not noticed any filtering procedure in paper or original code.
-Temperarily, I selected the normalized images manually.
+In temperary, I selected the normalized images manually.

 example: